Reporting year 2024

 All PVI providers

-The number of PVI providers delivering the 15-hour and 30-hour entitlements has decreased every year between 2020 and 2023, with a total overall fall of 3,000 providers (-9%) and 2,800 providers (-9%) respectively.
+As per the preceding sub-section, the number of PVI providers delivering both the 15-hour and 30-hour entitlements has decreased every year since 2020.
+In 2024, it fell by 500 providers (-1% and -2% respectively) for both entitlements compared with a year earlier and by over 3,000 (-10%) for both entitlements compared with 2020.
 These falls have mainly been driven by decreases in childminders and private and voluntary providers.

 Early years staff